Best Vegan Coffee Creamers

 Hang on a second, are all of these from Califia Farms?!?! *checks notes* Ah, no, we do have some other companies coming up later on the list, but it says a lot for Califia Farms’ dominance in the industry that the first three products on the list are all from them.

-This oat milk is an unsweetened barista blend, and it is a little bit different to the previous two products (the pecan caramel and the hazelnut).
+This oat milk is an unsweetened barista blend, and it is a little bit different from the previous two products (pecan caramel and hazelnut).
 First of all, this one is made from oats, grown in North America, rather than the almond and coconut combinations that we’ve seen previously.

-Also, as an unsweetened product, all of the flavor comes from the oats themselves, so you only get a faint taste of nut.
-This leaves you with a really authentic tasting coffee – those of you that search high and low for the best coffees will presumably really want to get the most out of those flavors, so this oat milk may be the best option for you.
+Also, like an unsweetened product, all of the flavors comes from the oats themselves, so you only get a faint taste of nut.
+This leaves you with a really authentic tasting coffee – those of you who search high and low for the best coffees will presumably really want to get the most out of those flavors, so this oat milk may be the best option for you.

-If you’re after a relatively plain-tasting, but creamy and consistent milk, which you can use to make cappuccinos etc, then I would strongly recommend trying this one.back to menu ↑
+If you’re after relatively plain-tasting, but creamy and consistent milk, which you can use to make cappuccinos, etc, then I would strongly recommend trying this one.